Synnef-8826/rotcalc/DATASETS.md

    - `id`: heist name used internally.
 Only requirement is being a valid key in Python dictionaries, avoid spaces and anything that isn't a-z, A-Z, 0-9, `-` and `_`.

    - `prettyName`: heist name used in output

+   - `difficulty`: the difficulty of the heist represented as a number from 0-6, 0 being Normal and 6 being Death Sentence

    - `xp`: final base XP reward from the heist, including all objectives and secured bags